Don’t Die with your HSA

 HSA Estate Planning

-HSAs are often a great way to pay for Long Term Care insurance PREMIUMS, but are often not an efficient way to pay for long term care expenses.
-If long term care expenses are above a 7.5% AGI floor, then they are tax deductible.
-Instead of using tax-free money, take extra distributions out of a pre-tax retirement accounts to a specified tax bracket.
+HSAs are often a great way to pay for Long Term Care insurance PREMIUMS but are often not an efficient way to pay for long-term care expenses.
+If long-term care expenses are above a 7.5% AGI floor, then they are tax-deductible.
+Instead of using tax-free money, take extra distributions out of a pre-tax retirement account to a specified tax bracket.
 Utilize extra deductions via tax bracket arbitrage.

 Have a plan for your HSA, especially if you have a large one.
 Don’t die with your HSA!

-If you are inheriting a HSA after death of a loved one, see if the HSA owner has a file of health care receipts.
+If you are inheriting an HSA after the death of a loved one, see if the HSA owner has a file of health care receipts.
 If so, pull some money out of the HSA to reimburse those expenses in the year of death.
+The HSA deathbed drawdown.